 2nd Expectation: “This is going to be a lecture about racism, and how to be woke”

-The trainer is going to open up a PowerPoint and talk for 2 hours about racism.
+The trainer and the training is going to be “woke”, and we’re going to have to watch a PowerPoint and listen for 2 hours about racism.

 Whilst some parts of our anti-racism training will involve learning elements (…of course), Mission Diverse trainers spend more time listening and facilitating sessions rather than talking.
 We believe an integral part of understanding race and racism is to listen to your colleagues’ point of view, and not ours.